 The way the law stands, there isn’t much that spouses or attorneys can do about the temporary maintenance award but they can be sure to present evidence to the court that demonstrates the temporary award is unfair so the judge will be more reasonable in the final decree.

 The first step in negotiating a fair maintenance settlement is accurate numbers.
 Easy Soft law practice management software takes care of all the calculations a law practice needs, from spousal maintenance formulas to tracking hourly fees.
-Handle cases more quickly and efficiently by automating your practice with Easy Soft products.
+Handle cases more quickly and efficiently by automating your practice with Easy Soft products and learn more about EzSupport-NY, our NY family law software.

 When you are discussing a divorce settlement with your client, an opposing attorney or the judge you can’t say, “Sorry, I’ll have to go back to my office before I can give you some numbers.”
 You need quick answers about child support.
 You can run Case Information Statement software on your laptop, but even the smallest laptop can be clumsy and awkward to use in many situations.